JackVeromeev/OWL/README.md

 ### 3. System requirements.
 ###  3.1.
 Functional requirements.
-1. The system must be implemented in the Java language.
+1. The ability to register and login teams in the system.
-2. The system should be implemented based on the Android OS.
+2. The possibility of games conduction, including the drawing up of a list of questions, teams registration, team answers fixation and post-match statistics.
-3. The system must have the Internet connection.
+3. The seasonal statistics view.

 ###  3.2.
 Non-functional requirements.
 ###   3.2.1.
 Quality attributes.